Biblink02/WebSDR-Transceiver/README.md

 There's a continuous beacon at 10489.800 MHz (the upper edge of the transponder) that transmits CW and PSK telemetry.
 This beacon serves multiple purposes: it's a frequency reference for calibration, a signal quality indicator, and a target for initial antenna alignment when setting up your station.

-For SATCOM's purposes, we only listen—we're building a receive-only monitoring station.
-The 2.4 GHz uplink requires specialized transmitting equipment, high-gain antennas, and proper amateur radio licensing to operate legally.
-But listening is free for anyone with the right equipment.

 ![satellite](./images/satellite.png)